 English-Spanish Sworn / Legal Translator

-Professional Sworn / Legal English-Spanish translator with more than 15 years of experience in legal translation.
+English-Spanish Sworn / Legal translator with more than 15 years of experience in legal translation.
 Graduate Diploma in Law (GDL).
-Specialising in trusts, contracts and company law.
+Specialising in trusts, contracts, company documents and civil litigation documents.
 Translation services for law firms, notary's offices, Legal departments and consulting firms.
-Appointed Sworn English-Spanish and Spanish-English Translator-Interpreter (Traductor-Intérprete Jurado de Inglés) by the Spanish Ministry of Foreign Affairs in 2003.
+Appointed as English-Spanish and Spanish-English Sworn Translator-Interpreter (Traductor-Intérprete Jurado de Inglés) by the Spanish Ministry of Foreign Affairs in 2003.
 Official certified (sworn) Spanish translations accepted by Spanish Courts, embassies, universities and other official bodies and authorities.
 Author of a bilingual blog on legal English-Spanish translation.
 Offering one-to one Legal Spanish lessons.
 Offices in London and the Canary Islands.

 Few facts about me

 - Bachelor's Degree in Translation and Interpreting by Pontificia Comillas University of Madrid (ICAI-ICADE), with a focus on legal-financial English-Spanish, Spanish-English and French-Spanish translation (2002).

 - Graduate Diploma in English Law (GDL) by BPP University (London, 2016).